realB12/applai/_ApplAI personal Job Application and Management Solution.md

 ## Project STATUS

 1. Currently the project can **download a job-offer upon the given in URL** and **save it as an (screenshot-)image, PDF and a summary markdown-file in an automatically generated, job-offer specific GitRepo** from where the files and folders are then automatically downloaded to the local machine from where the ApplAI-App was launched.
+Find [Implementation Details on this ApplAI_SCRAPER called project] -> [_ApplAI JobScraper](40%20DEV/S01_SCRAPER/ApplAI_JobScraper.md)

 2. We have investigated the [HR Open Standards Consortium](GLOSS/H/HR%20Open%20Standards%20Organisation.md) provided [TCP-JSON Standard]() and found it useful as a state of the art and future proof reference for our own data standard.
 However we found the "old"  **[JSON Resume](GLOSS/J/JSON%20Resume.md)**-Standard more hands-on, practical and with its established ecosystem (e.g the "[Reactive Resume](../../PRIV/_KEY/Assets/Products/Software/R/Reactive%20Resume%20Credentials.md) ways more readymade, applicable and therefore immediately useful.